Casteel High School

-Casteel High School is a junior high and high school in Queen Creek, Arizona, the fifth public high school operated by the Chandler Unified School District.
+Casteel High School is a junior high and high school in Queen Creek, Arizona.

+History

-It opened in July 2015 and is named for Camille Casteel, superintendent of the district.
+Casteel is the fifth high school built by the Chandler Unified School District.
+Opening in July 2015 school was named for Camille Casteel who served as superintendent of the district for 50 years.
 The CUSD governing board changed its policy about naming schools after current staff specifically wished to name the school after Casteel.

-The school's first principal, Sandy Lundberg, died on June 26, 2018, after a long battle with stage four cancer.
-The school library was named in her honor a short time before her death.